FluffyStreusel/rblxForumDocs/README.md

 If you change an unlocked thread's ID to a locked thread's ID, it will redirect you to the locked thread, not allowing you to respond to the locked thread.

+Your account must be verified to post/create threads on the forums.

 # Too lazy to label sections
-https://forum.roblox.com/Forum/Search/default.aspx - Is the forum search page *Search for threads and user's threads here.* Potential vulnerabilites.
+https://forum.roblox.com/Forum/Search/default.aspx - Is the forum search page.

+*Search for threads and user's threads here.* Potential vulnerabilites.